Check out the Beal Climbing Rope Reviews with comparisons of the Beal Edlinger, Beal Joker and Beal Booster and Beal Booster III.

 Beal created the Stinger III 9.4mm Golden Dry Rope to give sport and trad climbers an ultralight line, one that won’t be pulling off your harness as you top out a pitch.
 You probably won’t want to work out the moves with this ultralight rope, but it’s a great choice when you don’t want to drag an anchor behind you on redpoint attempts.
 This Beal line features a Golden Dry treatment for wet alpine climbing, and a center mark to help you set up rappels quickly.
 Bottom Line: A thin line for your hardest sends.

 Awesome rope.
 Love this rope, super thin, light, and durable (for its diameter).
 Have been using it at least once a week for some outdoor craging for the last 6 months, took a bunch of whippers on it, still good.
 I’d use a thicker one to dog though, 9.4 is quick thin and that’d be a waste.
 The sheath seems to be very durable,

 I just bought a second of these ropes.
 The first I got over 2 years ago and it has lasted over many, many falls and all through the sandy southern Utah crags.
 The sheath is still in good shape, but I wanted to replace it because of the large number of falls I’ve taken on it.
 I’ve been very impressed with this rope!

 Question: Do you have a review for the beal stinger iii 9.4mm golden dry rope?

 Answer: Yes; check here Beal Stinger III 9.4mm Dry Cover 70 meter Rope for a review

 Question: Do you have any reviews of the beal booster vs edlinger?
 Yes; check out the reviews above.

-Question: How can I find out more about the Access Fund?
+Question: SEALgrinderPT supports open access to the outdoors and the Access Fund?
 Check out the AF website here: